whitneyburton/portfolios/students/1608-back/megan-talbot/20170301-megan-talbot-m4.markdown

 I was happy to be co-lead of the Bezos Posse with Jon Kimble this module.
 We have both been active members since our first mod, and I think we did a great job leading.
 We had 2 speakers and co-led 3 spike sessions.
 The 3 spikes were:
 * An Intro to Bezos
 * Pitching
 * User Testing
 I think Bezos always ebbs and flows in popularity, and I think now it a slight downtime in that sense.
-However, I got an immmense amount of value out of Bezos and leading the posse.
+However, I got an immense amount of value out of Bezos and leading the posse.
 I will always look back fondly on my time as a posse lead.

 I also paired 4 times with module 1 students, as seen on this [spreadsheet](https://docs.google.com/spreadsheets/d/1rXraG4hds_hUB2rskdeS2Hy1LS3XumXBlFnQKhP3AGI/edit#gid=0).
 It was actually a lot of fun to pair with mod 1 and refresh Ruby, and I was impressed with every person with whom I worked.

 Additionally, I again took part in all Joan Clarke Society meetings, which I always find great value in.

 I was also again a pre-work guide, and I love to talk to incoming studnets about things like setting up environments, as it makes me very aware of how far I've come!